-13. Risks
+14. Risks

-- There are a number of significant risks to the delivery of our capital programme and these are reflected and managed through the Council's well-established Risk Management Framework which reports through to the Audit Committee (quarterly for the corporate risk register and annual by directorate).
-'Management of Capital Programmes/Schemes is classified as High Risk on the Finance & Corporate Resources risk register (srcr 0002). - 13.2 The risk is that Major Capital Schemes may not be managed or targeted effectively to maximise the use of resources available and ensure delivery according to expectations.
-From a financial perspective, as a result of substantial external borrowing to fund the ambitious capital programme, the Council is moving from a debt free position and becoming more vulnerable to changes in the market (potential volatility of the housing market affecting sales volumes / value) and interest rates as well as building cost inflation.
+- 14.1 There are a number of significant risks to the delivery of our capital programme and these are reflected and managed through the Council's well-established Risk Management Framework which reports through to the Audit Committee (quarterly for the corporate risk register and annual by directorate).
+'Management of Capital Programmes/Schemes is classified as High Risk on the Finance & Corporate Resources risk register (SRCR 0002). - 14.2 The risk is that Major Capital Schemes may not be managed or targeted effectively to maximise the use of resources available and ensure delivery according to expectations.
+From a financial perspective, as a result of substantial external borrowing to fund the ambitious capital programme, the Council is moving from a debt free position and becoming more vulnerable to changes in the market (potential volatility of the housing market affecting sales volumes / value) and interest rates as well as building cost inflation. - 14.3 Controls in place to manage this risk include: - All capital schemes are subject to review via the capital budget monitoring process.
+Slippage and/or budget pressures can be identified via this process and appropriate action taken.

-- 13.3 Controls in place to manage this risk include: - All capital schemes are subject to review via the capital budget monitoring process.
-Slippage and/or budget pressures can be identified via this process and appropriate action taken. - Major schemes are managed via project boards to ensure appropriate actions are taken to ensure delivery of scheme to expected standards and within financial business cases.
-These schemes have project-based risk registers which records the active management of risks on an ongoing basis. - 13.4 At the capital programme level, the CASB (see section 12), will have overall oversight of the entirety of the programme with reporting on an area basis and/or thematically from 2023/24.
-There will also be regular reporting on industry-wide risks affecting the programme, such as construction inflation, house-price forecasts and borrowing rates to provide context and inform capital bid decisions.
+- Major schemes are managed via project boards to ensure appropriate actions are taken to ensure delivery of scheme to expected standards and within financial business cases.
+These schemes have project-based risk registers which records the active management of risks on an ongoing basis. - 14.4 At the capital programme level, the CASB (see section 13), has overall oversight of the entirety of the programme with reporting on an area basis and/or thematically.
+There will also be periodic reporting on industry-wide risks affecting the programme, such as construction inflation, house-price forecasts and borrowing rates to provide context and inform capital bid decisions.

-14. Summary and next steps
+15. Summary and next steps

-- 14.1 This Capital Strategy summarises our capital investment priorities and how we aim to continue to deliver against the Community Strategy and the Strategic Plan.
-It sets out how our current capital programme is delivering against our plans and describes the new and developing governance structures and frameworks for transparent decision-making going forward as well as how the programme will be monitored to ensure projects deliver what they set out to within the financial parameters set.
-It addresses our approach to risk, and the borrowing parameters within which we operate as well as ensuring decision-makers are cognisant of the explicit link between our capital ambition and the medium-term financial plan. - 14.2 This strategy has been prepared with reference to CIPFA's Capital Strategy Guidance 2021 and whilst it seeks to follow good practice set out in that document it is recognised that there is more to be done to develop the strategy.
-For example, before this document is reviewed again in a year's time we aim to: - Move forward in developing a capital strategy and programme which spans a longer time horizon - minimum of 10 years. - Consider further how we measure return on investment in terms of social, economic and environmental impact alongside financial impact.
-This needs to dovetail with requirements which are already embedded through our sustainable procurement strategy. - Incorporate work being developed by Strategic Property Services on moving towards a Corporate Landlord model.
+- 15.1 This Capital Strategy outlines our key capital investment priorities and articulates our commitment to aligning with the Community Strategy and the Strategic Plan.
+It provides an overview of how our existing capital programme is contributing to our strategic goals and outlines the evolving governance structures for transparent decision-making.
+Additionally, the document describes the monitoring mechanisms in place to ensure that projects adhere to established financial parameters and deliver on their intended outcomes.
+The strategy delves into our risk management approach and outlines the borrowing parameters within which we operate.
+It emphasises the importance of decision-makers understanding the direct connection between our capital ambitions and the medium-term financial plan.
+In essence, this strategy serves as a comprehensive guide to our capital investment focus, decision-making processes, risk management, and financial alignment - 15.2 This strategy has been prepared with reference to CIPFA's Capital Strategy Guidance 2021 and whilst it seeks to follow good practice set out in that document it is recognised that there is more to be done to develop the strategy.
+For example, before this document is reviewed again in a year's time we aim to: - Move forward the intention to advance the transition from a three year capital programme to a ten year capital programme; - Consider further how we measure return on investment in terms of social, economic and environmental impact alongside financial impact.
+This needs to dovetail with requirements which are already embedded through our sustainable procurement strategy; and - Incorporate work being developed by Strategic Property Services on moving towards a Corporate Landlord model.